volatileAntiEntropy/QGPMaker_MotorShield/README.md

 - In the original version:
   - Bad coding style
   - Fake C++ (A C++ appearance C)
-  - Low Performance (Unused Variables, Runtime Determination of Constants, ...)
+  - Low performance (Unused Variables, Runtime Determination of Constants, ...)
+  - Incompatible stepper motor class (copied from adafruit, but hardware shifted from TB6612FNG to AM2878)
 - In the revised version:
   - Coding style, type names, variable names fixed
   - Better abstraction with true C++ (interfaces and namespace)